Emergency – Call 999

 In an emergency, always dial 999 – an emergency is something that needs an immediate response such as there is a danger to life, violence is threatened, serious injury or damage to property or a crime is in progress to give a few examples.

 If you are deaf, hard of hearing or speech impaired you can report an emergency by text to 999.
 NOTE: You can only use this service if you have registered your mobile phone.

-To register, text ‘register’ to 999 and follow instructions on the message you receive.
-If you require more information before then please visit: www.emergencysms.org.uk
+To register, text ‘register’ to 999 and follow the instructions on the message you receive.
+If you require more information, please visit: Relay UK

 If it is not an emergency, call 101 if you wish to speak to the Police.
 A non-emergency might include needing to see an officer by appointment, a crime is not in progress but you have something to report, community issues or general enquiries.